-Mids often consult with their friends about ship and homeport choices to be stationed together, sometimes setting their sights on a specific ship well in advance.
+Mids often consult with their friends about ship and homeport choices to be stationed together, sometimes setting their sights hearts on a specific ship well in advance.

 "I picked the Zumwalt because I thought it was a great ship, a new ship, that's going to have a lot of new challenges, and I wanted to be at the forefront of things that the surface Navy is doing," Midshipman 1st Class Richard Kuzma, 21, told Navy Times.

 He'd had his eye on the destroyer Spruance, he said, but made a game-time decision.

 "It actually just came up [on the list] today, which was, I thought, pretty incredible," he said of the DDG 1000 stealth destroyer, which is undergoing pre-commissioning tests in Bath, Maine.

 Zumwalt finished a series of sea trials earlier this month, and shipbuilder Bath Iron Works is aiming to deliver it to the Navy this year. but a delivery date has not been announced.